nshafer/lotechnica/content/Web/postgres-full-text-search-with-django.md

 CREATE TRIGGER search_vector_update AFTER INSERT OR UPDATE ON blog_author FOR EACH ROW EXECUTE PROCEDURE author_search_vector_trigger();

--- Trigger after blog.Post.tags are added, update or deleted CREATE OR REPLACE FUNCTION tags_search_vector_trigger() RETURNS trigger AS $$ BEGIN
+-- Trigger after blog.Post.tags are added, deleted from a post CREATE OR REPLACE FUNCTION tags_search_vector_trigger() RETURNS trigger AS $$ BEGIN
   IF (TG_OP = 'DELETE') THEN